jkk/cantata/README.md

     :where [:and [:= "R" :rating] [:< 90 :length]]}
 ```

-Any paths to related entities referenced outside of `:include` and `:with` will trigger outer joins when the query is executed.
+Any paths to related entities referenced outside of `:with` will trigger outer
+joins when the query is executed.
+Use the `:with` clause to trigger an inner
+join instead.

 Supported clauses:

-         :from - name of the entity to query
+         :from - name of the entity to query; if not provided, will be
+                 inferred from :select
        :select - wildcards or paths of fields, relationships, or aggregates to
                  select; unlike SQL, unqualified names will be assumed to refer
                  to the :from entity